-Once installed the operation of the control/signal modules is generally trouble free.
-The modules are not designed to be field serviced as all point to point wiring connections are soldered.
+The modules are not designed to be field serviced as all point-to-point wiring connections are soldered.
 Component replacement is limited to the V-ring seal on the Master.

-WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
+WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (for example: electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
 Injury or equipment damage can occur with the Tool not placed and energized circuits on.
 Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.

-If the Tool Changer is being used in dirty environments (e.g., welding or deburring applications), care should be taken to limit the exposure of the Tool Changer.
+If the Tool Changer is used in dirty environments (for example: welding or deburring applications), limit the exposure of the Tool Changer.
 Idle Tool assemblies should be covered to prevent debris from settling on the mating surface.
-Also, the Master assembly should be exposed for only a short period of time during tool change and down time.
+Also, the Master assembly should be exposed for only a short period of time during Tool change and down time.

-Under normal conditions, no special maintenance is necessary however it is recommended that periodic inspections be performed to assure long lasting performance and to assure that unexpected damage has not occurred.
+Under normal conditions, no special maintenance is necessary; however, perform periodic inspections to assess for unexpected damage and assure long-lasting performance.
 Perform the following visual inspection monthly:

 - Inspect mounting fasteners to verify they are tight and if loose, then tighten to the proper torque.
 Refer to Section 3-Installation. - Cable connections should be inspected during maintenance periods to ensure they are secure.
-Loose connections should be cleaned and retightened.
+Loose connections should be cleaned and re-tightened as appropriate.
 Inspect cable sheathing for damage, repair or replace damaged cabling.
-Loose connections and/or damaged cabling are not expected and may indicate improper routing and/or strain relieving. - Inspect the Master and Tool pin blocks for any pin damage, debris, or darkened pins.
+Loose connections or damaged cabling are not expected and may indicate improper routing and/or strain relieving. - Inspect the Master and Tool pin blocks for any pin damage, debris, or darkened pins.
 Refer to Section 5.1-Pin Block Inspection and Cleaning. - Inspect V-ring seals for wear, abrasion, and cuts.
 If worn or damaged, replace.
 Refer to Section 6.2.1-Seal Replacement.